 Source: Bloomberg, based on annual data between 12/31/06 and 12/31/20.
 The S&P 500 Index is the source for U.S. stocks, the Bloomberg Barclays U.S. Aggregate Bond Index is the source for U.S. corporate bonds, and the FTSE NAREIT All Equity REIT Index is the source for U.S. real estate.
 It is not possible to invest directly in an index.
 Past performance does not guarantee future results.

 What are the benefits of investing in real estate?

 Real estate investments generate steady income through rent collection from owned properties.
 After accounting for various operating expenses and financing costs, this income gets passed to investors.
-In fact, over the last 15 years, the income generated by real estate has been higher than stocks and bonds¹.
+In fact, over the last 15 years, the income generated by real estate has been higher than that of stocks and bonds.¹

 U.S. real estate has been an income generator

 Source: Bloomberg, based on annual data between 12/31/06 and 12/31/20.
 U.S. real estate is represented by the dividend yield for the FTSE NAREIT All Equity REIT Index, U.S. stocks are represented by the dividend yield for the S&P 500 Index, and U.S. corporate bonds are represented by the bond yield to maturity for the Barclays U.S. Aggregate Bond Index.
 It is not possible to invest directly in an index.
 Past performance does not guarantee future results.

 Real estate asset managers not only purchase property to generate potential income, but also to benefit from expected price appreciation over time.
 This increase in property value can occur as a result of a number of factors, including market supply-and-demand dynamics, population growth, location, inflation, economic trends, and property renovations.
 After a certain period of holding the property, gains are realized and become a vital part of an investor’s total return.

 2 Real estate may offer potential inflation protection